Novastorm

-Novastorm, also known as Scavenger 4 in Japan, is a rail shooter video game developed and published by Psygnosis for the 3DO and Sega CD in 1994.
-It was later ported for PlayStation and DOS in 1995.
+Novastorm, also known as Scavenger 4 in Japan, is a rail shooter video game developed by Psygnosis and published by Fujitsu for the FM Towns in 1993.
+It was later released for to 3DO and Sega CD in 1994, then the PlayStation and MS-DOS in 1995.

 Plot

 The game takes place some time in the distant future.
 Humans have left earth in several huge arks containing Earth's ecosystem, in search of a new paradise.
 They have become complacent: everything is controlled by artificial intelligence, while the human race sleeps and dreams of its new home.
 The computer systems evolve, however, and prophesy of a conquest of silicon against flesh.

 The player takes control of the Scavenger 4 squadron, which has a mission to destroy the deadly Scarab-X forces, in the last hope for the human race.

 Gameplay

-The gameplay is similar to many other FMV based games of the time.
-The player takes control of the Scavenger 4 spacecraft over 4 different environments.
+The gameplay is similar to many contemporaneous full-motion video games.
+The player controls of the Scavenger 4 spacecraft through 4 different environments.
 Each level ends with a boss fight, which the player must complete to proceed.

 During the course of each level, the player gets attacked by groups (of about 2–5) of a particular enemy.
 Taking out every enemy in a particular group produces a token of bronze, silver or gold.
 These tokens are used like credits to obtain power-ups; upon picking one up, the power-up bar at the bottom of the screen moves along by differing amounts depending on the colour of the token.
 The power-ups are of increasing value to the player as the bar progresses.
 Pressing the select button gives the player the currently available power-up, and returns the bar to the bottom.